 We provide specialist training to support clinical and counselling psychologists in developing confidence and competence in cognitive assessment.
 We also offer supervision and consultancy for those wishing to deepen their interpretative skills and enhance their clinical practice.

 Emma is a Consultant Clinical Psychologist.
-She qualified in 2012 and worked in the NHS in learning disability services, eventually becoming the clinical and professional lead for psychology in her Trust's learning disability directorate.
+She qualified in 2012 from the University of Oxford and worked in the NHS in learning disability services, eventually becoming the clinical and professional lead for psychology in her Trust's learning disability directorate.
 As a result, Emma has a particular interest in assessing people with learning disabilities - both in establishing whether they have a learning disability, and also in conducting assessments of autism and ADHD in people with a learning disability, which adds a layer of complexity to the formulation.

 During her NHS roles, Emma developed a professional interest in neurodivergence and was the autism lead for her directorate.
 Emma set up her own private practice in 2017, offering adult assessments for autism, learning disabilities, and later ADHD.
 Emma continues to run her adult practice, but has also been working as an associate since 2020, for a children's assessment service.
 Emma's primary role as an associate has been to administer cognitive assessments to children undergoing assessments for autism, ADHD, or both.
 More recently, she has also been leading on children's ADHD assessments and conducting EHCP clinical psychology assessments.